muhammednawaf/Auditorium-Booking/README.md

 - **Book Auditorium**: Select date and time, complete booking, and pay online.
 - **My Bookings**: View, track, or cancel your bookings.
 - **Admin Panel**: Approve or reject booking requests for assigned auditoriums.
-- **Super Admin Panel**: Manage all auditoriums and admins, configure pricing, and oversee system-wide bookings.
+- **Super Admin Panel**: Manage all auditoriums, bookings, and admin accounts.

 ---